zachpmanson/notes/notes/Meta/Stylesheet.md

+---
-Examples of all styles for CSS debugging.
+subtitle: Examples of all styles for CSS debugging.
+---

 This is *some text* with **formatting** applied to it with Markdown.  ***This has even more formatting applied to it.***